Course Program of Study (CPOS) Requirements

 I’m enrolled in 12 undergraduate hours, but 4 of those hours don’t count towards my officially declared major or concentration.
 How does that affect my financial aid?

-Federal Financial aid will be disbursed based on the 8 credit hours that apply towards your officially declared Major or Concentration.
+Federal financial aid will be disbursed based on the 8 credit hours that apply toward your officially declared major or concentration.
 The Federal Pell Grant award will be reduced from a full-time enrollment award to a 67% enrollment intensity amount.
-You may be eligible to receive Federal Loans because you are enrolled at least half-time status in eligible coursework (see Enrollment Status Chart above).
+You may be eligible to receive federal loans because you are enrolled at least half-time status in eligible coursework (see Enrollment Status Chart above).

-I want federal student loans, but only 4 out of my 9 enrolled credits apply towards outstanding requirements in my officially declared major or concentration.
+I want federal student loans, but only 4 out of my 9 enrolled credits apply toward outstanding requirements in my officially declared major or concentration.
 Can I still get loans?

 Some of the classes in which I’m enrolled do not apply toward my program of study.
 What do I do next?

-1. Meet with your Academic Advisor to discuss your academic options.
-If the semester has not started, it may be in your best interest to drop the ineligible course(s) and enroll only in courses in your officially declared Major or Concentration that will be eligible for federal financial aid.
+- Meet with your academic advisor to discuss your academic options.
+If the semester has not started, it may be in your best interest to drop the ineligible course(s) and enroll only in courses in your officially declared major or concentration that will be eligible for federal financial aid.

 None of my courses apply toward outstanding requirements in my officially declared program of study, but I still want to take them.
 What does this mean for me?